 Stan Osher grew up in Brooklyn, New York and obtained his PhD from the Courant Institute at NYU.
 After working at Brookhaven National Laboratory, UC Berkeley, and SUNY Stony Brook, he arrived at UCLA in 1976 as a visiting Professor and never left.
 Dr. Osher has co-invented and developed: the level set methods for computing moving fronts involving topological changes; essentially nonosillatory high order methods for approximating hyperbolic conservation laws and Hamilton-Jacobi equations; total variation and other partial differential equation based image processing techniques; fast optimization algorithms for L1 based regularization, and diffusion generated geometric motion.
 Among his many honors, he has given regular (1994) and plenary (2010) invited addresses at the International Congress of Mathematicians and the John von Neumann lecture at the annual SIAM meeting; he is a fellow of SIAM, the AMS, and the American Academy of Arts and Sciences; and is a member of the National Academy of Sciences.

 Christian Ratsch grew up in Berlin, Germany, where he received his undergraduate education at the Technical University.
 He moved to the United States in 1988, where he completed his PhD in physics at Georgia Tech in 1994.
 After a short appointment at the Imperial College in London and a two-year post-doc at the Fritz-Haber-Institut in Berlin, Ratsch came to the UCLA Mathematics Department in 1997.
-He has been at UCLA since then, and joined IPAM as the Associate Director in 2006.
+He has been at UCLA since then, and joined IPAM as the Associate Director in 2006, and became Deputy Director in 2018.
 Ratsch’s research interests are mathematical and physical modeling and simulation of problems in materials sciences on all appropriate time and length scales.